Robo-Racer/.github/usage.md

 The web UI is easily accessible from a device (preferably a mobile device) that connects to WiFi.

-1. Turn on the RoboRacer, and the website will spin up.
+1. Turn on the RoboRacer and [compile](https://robo-racer.github.io/RoboRacer/#compilation) the website.

 2. On your device, navigate to the WiFi settings.
 Find the WiFi host on the device and connect to it.